 To determine when to water, check the plant daily.

-If the poinsettia plant is still wrapped in foil, remove the pot from the foil until watering is complete and excess water has drained out the bottom.
+If your poinsettia plants are still wrapped in foil, remove the pot from the foil until watering is complete, and excess water drains out the bottom.

 How Much Water Should You Use When Watering a Poinsettia Plant?